ewan-harney/hpc_blast2taxonomizr/README.md

 * the location of an ncbi database on the HPC (-B)
 <br></br>

-It is most likely that you will use the nt database, which contains all nucleotide sequences available on GenBank.
+It is most likely that you will use the core nt database, which is an alternative to the nt database (that contains all nucleotide sequences available on GenBank).
+The core nt database contains better-defined content and is less than half the size of the nt database; this will speed up your searches and reduce the computational resources needed while returning very similar top results for most searches.
 However, you can also supply a smaller or bespoke indexed database.
-Here we assume you are using nt.
+Here we assume you are using core nt.
 This is an example of how to submit the job on BESSEMER:

 ```
 sbatch b2t_scripts/01_run_blastn_simple.sh -F working_data/06_ASV_seqs.fasta -B /shared/genomicsdb2/shared/ncbi_core_nt/current/core_nt